abrik1/tex-commands/README.md

 # tex-commands
-Some useful commands for Texlive
+Some useful commands for \LaTex

 # Mathematical Symbols:
 - `$a^b$` is $a^b$ (exponents)